Joseph Goebbels: Role in Hitler's government

 The role of the new ministry, which set up its offices in the 18th-century Ordenspalais across from the Reich Chancellery, was to centralise Nazi control of all aspects of German cultural and intellectual life.
-Goebbels hoped to increase popular support of the party from the 37 per cent achieved at the last free election held in Germany on 25 March 1933 to 100 per cent support.
+On 25 March 1933, Goebbels said that he hoped to increase popular support of the party from the 37 per cent achieved at the last free election held in Germany to 100 per cent support.
 An unstated goal was to present to other nations the impression that the Nazi Party had the full and enthusiastic backing of the entire population.
 One of Goebbels' first productions was staging the Day of Potsdam, a ceremonial passing of power from Hindenburg to Hitler, held in Potsdam on 21 March.
 He composed the text of Hitler's decree authorising the Nazi boycott of Jewish businesses, held on 1 April.
 Later that month, Goebbels travelled back to Rheydt, where he was given a triumphal reception.
 The townsfolk lined the main street, which had been renamed in his honour.
 On the following day, Goebbels was declared a local hero.

 Goebbels converted the 1 May holiday from a celebration of workers' rights (observed as such especially by the communists) into a day celebrating the Nazi Party.
 In place of the usual ad hoc labour celebrations, he organised a huge party rally held at Tempelhof Field in Berlin.
 The following day, all trade union offices in the country were forcibly disbanded by the SA and SS, and the Nazi-run German Labour Front was created to take their place.
 "We are the masters of Germany," he commented in his diary entry of 3 May.
 Less than two weeks later, he gave a speech at the Nazi book burning in Berlin on 10 May, a ceremony he suggested.